camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/01-bpm-platform/01-install-distro.html.md

 ---

-1. Download the pre-packaged distribution from http://www.camunda.org/download/camunda-bpm/jboss/VERSION/zip/.
+1. Download the pre-packaged distribution from http://camunda.org/release/camunda-bpm/jboss/.
-   Replace VERSION with the current camunda bpm version.
 2. Unpack the distro to a directory.
 3. Adjust the datasource according to your needs (see below).
 4. Startup the server by running `camunda-welcome.bat` or using the `$JBOSS_HOME/bin/standalone.{bat/sh}` script.